top of page

 Shabnam Sheikh

-Shabnam Sheikh is an environmental professional with a BS in Biological Sciences from University of California, Irvine and MS in Biological Sciences from California State University, Los Angeles.
+Shabnam Sheikh is an environmental professional with a B.S. in Biological Sciences from University of California, Irvine and M.S. in Biological Sciences from California State University, Los Angeles.
 As a Cal State LA alumnus and former Teaching Assistant, she is passionate about supporting STEM students achieve their goals.
 She currently works as an Environmental Scientist with the California Department of Transportation.